ChipOS

 The operating layer that turns anchored intelligence into governed company execution.

-The live `chipos.io` message is consistent: ChipOS is a self-hosted AI workspace where memory, workflow logic, and control stay inside infrastructure the company controls.
+The chipos.io message is consistent: ChipOS is a self-hosted AI workspace where memory, workflow logic, and control stay inside infrastructure the company controls.
 The product is not the model alone.
 The product is the owned layer around the model.

 That is why the strongest reading of ChipOS is operational, not theatrical.
 It gives a founder one browser surface, routes work through governed execution, and returns the result into company memory instead of scattering value across temporary sessions.